ARISE-Initiative/robomimic/docs/tutorials/tensor_collections.md

-# Utils
+# Operations over Tensor Collections

-This section highlights some important utility functions / classes used in the codebase.
+This section highlights some important utility functions and classes used in the codebase for working with collections of tensors.

 ## TensorUtils